REStud/data-editor/after.md

 # What to include in your replication package
 The replication package is a ZIP archive of folders and files that includes
-- all replicable outputs reported in the article (figures, tables, numbers reported in the text)
+- all reproducible outputs reported in the article (figures, tables, numbers reported in the text)
 - the analysis code to construct these outputs
 - the analysis data on which the analysis code would run
 - a README file with data citations and instructions on how to reproduce the results